Below are the available bulk discount rates for each individual item when you purchase a certain amount

-Indications: Liver Qi Stagnation, Liver Heat, Impedment of the Liver Energy, Qi Stagnation.
-Free and Easy Wanderer is used to moderate Liver Qi Stagnation and soothe Liver energy according to TCM.
-In Chinese medicine, the Liver can have a strong effect on other Organ Systems, and thus have an effect on all aspects of health.
-To clear Liver Fire indicated by Liver Toxins, look to our Peaceful Warrior formula.
+Indications: Liver Qi Stagnation, Liver Heat, Qi Stagnation.
+Free and Easy Wanderer is used to moderate Qi congestion and soothe LV energy according to TCM.
+To clear Fire Toxins, look to our Peaceful Warrior formula.

 Note: Organs mentioned are energetic organ systems according to Chinese medicine, not western medicine.